GraeA85/Graevehart/README.md

 I would like to acknowledge the following people who helped me along the way in completing my fourth milestone project:

-- My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
-- Chris Mugridge, Maya Irish, Skye Hillier-Milton, and Roman Rakic for user testing, encouragement, and feedback.
-- Thomas Muat for helping me understand how the on_sale filter works in the nav bar.
+- My family and friends for user testing the website on a variety of devices they had available.

 </div>